\\\ Pet Christmas

 Our current Christmas traditions include using holly, ivy and mistletoe which all date back being used hundreds of years as Project Britain explain.

-All kinds of high street and online shops as well as garden centres and florists sell flowers, plants and shrubbery, hand-made and ready-made door wreaths and garlands, along with the more recent tradition of Christmas trees, however all may provide nasty surprises to dogs and cats and even rabbits, if gnawed, chewed, and eaten.
+All kinds of high street and online shops as well as garden centres and florists sell flowers, plants and shrubbery, hand-made and ready-made door wreaths and garlands, along with the more recent tradition of Christmas trees, however they may provide nasty surprises to dogs and cats and even rabbits, if gnawed, chewed, and eaten.

 Holly, Ivy and Mistletoe can provide your pets with nasty side effects including the signs of toxicity, drooling, vomiting, choking and signs of diarrhea.
 Placing these plants higher up and out of reach in the home is essential to avoid pet access.